vendrinc/elm-gql/README.md

 # Write GQL, get Elm

-GraphQL and Elm have very similar type systems in many aspects!
+GraphQL and Elm have very similar type systems!

 With this library you can write GraphQL queries and mutations directly and receive nice Elm code for you to use them.